-In our first article called "Anatomy Of The Human Ear", we used a simplified, stretched out depiction of the cochlea's inside, similar to the illustration in figure 1 to describe the interaction between the basilar membrane and the fluids in a the cochlear duct.
+In our first article "Anatomy Of The Human Ear", we used a simplified, stretched out depiction of the cochlea's inside, similar to the illustration in figure 1 to describe the interaction between the basilar membrane and the fluids in the cochlear duct.
 The cochlea makes up the hearing part of the inner ear, and is situated two chambers, called...

 The scala vestibuli and scala tympani are connected at the apex of the basilar membrane, forming a long, connected duct as shown in the figure below.
 However, this is only a simplified depiction of the cochlea, often used to focus on the interaction between fluid and basilar membrane motion.

 A more detailed look at the cross section of the cochlea (Figure 2) shows a third fluid-filled chamber, the scala media, running in parallel to the other two.
 We can also see that the scala vestibuli is not directly in contact with the basilar membrane; rather, it is separated from the scala media by Reissner’s membrane.

 Similarly, the basilar membrane separates the scala media from the scala tympany.
 The fluids in the scala vestibuli and Scala tympany are called the perilymph.
 The fluid in the scala media is called endolymph.
 Separation between these fluids is needed to maintain a high concentration of potassium ions (K+) in the endolymph.

 This description is based on the current understanding of the transduction process.
 Given the difficulty in studying the inner workings of a living cochlea, and that vital mechanisms cease to work in dead tissue, there is still much uncertainty.
 However, this matter is very much the subject of current research.